ingo/ingo.github.io/_recipes/coconut_chicken_curry.md

 ---
 author: Desmond Tan and Kate Leahy
 category: Entrees
-description: "A slow-simmered chicken dish with a bright hit of spice from curry powder,\
-  \ mellowed with paprika and turmeric.
-This dish gets even better after resting in\
+description: A slow-simmered chicken dish with a bright hit of spice from curry powder, mellowed with paprika and turmeric.
-  \ the fridge, making it an ideal weeknight meal that can last days.
-There\u2019\
-  s plenty of coconut milk broth to spoon over rice or noodles."
 image: coconut_chicken_curry.jpg
 image_attribution: Julia Gartland for The New York Times (Photography and Styling)
 size: 4-6 servings